Once Upon a Time (Tiwa Savage album): Singles and other releases

-The album's lead single, "Kele Kele Love", was released on November 4, 2010.
-The accompanying music video for the song was filmed in Los Angeles by Jerry Chan, Savage and Tee Billz.
-The album's second single, "Love Me (3x)", was released on April 30, 2011.
+The album's lead single, "Kele Kele Love", was released on August 6, 2010, marking her official debut single.
+The accompanying music video for the song was filmed in Los Angeles by Jerry Chan, Savage and Tee Billz, released on November 4, 2010.
+The album's second single, "Ife Wa Gbona", was released on August 17, 2010.
+It features vocals by Nigerian singer Leo Wonder and peaked at number 66 on Afribiz's Top 100 music chart.
+On October 8, 2012, the music video for "Ife Wa Gbona" was released, and was directed by Bolaji Kekere-Ekun.
+The video won Best Highlife and was nominated for Best Use of Costumes, Best Indigenous Concept and Video of the Year at the 2013 Nigeria Music Video Awards (NMVA).
+The album's third single, "Love Me (3x)", was released on April 30, 2011.
 Its music video was also filmed in Los Angeles by Sesan Ogunro.
 Savage won Best Vocal Performance (Female) and Best R&B Single for "Love Me (3x)" at The Headies 2012.

-The album's third single, "Without My Heart", was released on December 5, 2011.
+The album's fifth single, "Without My Heart", was released on December 5, 2011.
 It features vocals by Don Jazzy and peaked at number 37 on Afribiz's Top 100 music chart.
 The song's music video was directed by Mark Hofmeyr; it was nominated for Best African Act Video at the 2013 4Syte TV Music Video Awards and for Most Gifted Female Video at the 2013 Channel O Music Video Awards.
 Furthermore, the song earned Savage and Don Jazzy a nomination at the 2013 Nigeria Entertainment Awards.

-The album's fourth single, "Ife Wa Gbona", was released on October 8, 2012.
-It features vocals by Nigerian singer Leo Wonder and peaked at number 66 on Afribiz's Top 100 music chart.
-The music video for "Ife Wa Gbona", which was directed by Bolaji Kekere-Ekun, won Best Highlife and was nominated for Best Use of Costumes, Best Indigenous Concept and Video of the Year at the 2013 Nigeria Music Video Awards (NMVA).
 The Spellz-produced track "Folarin" was released on December 13, 2012, as the album's fifth single.
 The album's sixth single, "Olorun Mi", was released on June 3, 2013.
 Its music video was directed by George Guise.
 Savage told Ebuka Obi-Uchendu of Channels TV's Rubbin' Minds that the song pays tribute to the Dana Plane Crash, Goldie Harvey and Justice Esiri.
-"Eminado" was released as the album's seventh single.
+"Eminado" was released for radio stations as the album's seventh single on October 8, 2013.
 In the aforementioned interview with Vanguard newspaper, Savage said she and Don Jazzy came up with the song's idea while rehearsing in the studio.
 The Clarence Peters-directed music video for "Eminado" was released on November 4, 2013.

 Savage dedicated the song "Written All Over Your Face" to her fiance for the role he played in her life.
 "Written All Over Your Face" was criticized for having lewd and explicit lyrics.
 The Moe Musa-directed music video for "Wanted" was released on May 27, 2014.
 The video's release triggered an angry backlash among critics.